WHAT IS EXPANDED ROSTER?

-As with most websites, it's very unlikely that we will be profitable for some time, and both Amanda and I are giving all of our time, labor, and love to this project because we believe in it.
+As with most websites, it's very unlikely that we will be profitable for some time, and I am giving all of my time, labor, and love to this project because I believe in it.
 We're ready to to start a bat-flipping, dinger-hitting revolution online, and we want you to be a part of it.

 Here are some of the projected expenses that we're hoping to raise money for: